Business tips & ideas Product inspiration

 Another less standard location is on or over the shoulders.
 This placement location adds a bit of flair to a larger and more intricate design in the front or back.

-FAQ: Design Placement on Shirts
+FAQ: Design placement on shirts

 Place the logo on the center chest or left chest, ensuring it aligns symmetrically with the collar and is placed about four inches below it for center placement.
 However, feel free to get creative, as the rules aren’t set in stone.